Pastor freed from North Korean prison says labour 'took a toll' on his body

 “One year of this difficult labour took a toll on my body and I was admitted to the hospital for two months.
 There would be three other occasions where I would be admitted to the hospital in serous condition.”

+Lim said he often felt lonely and sometimes hopeless during his imprisonment.
+“It was difficult to see when and how the entire ordeal would end,” he said.
+A member of the congregation said he told his audience he didn’t know about his release until 15 minutes before it happened.

 When Lim arrived at the Light Korean Presbyterian Church in Mississauga, Ont., he was greeted by a cheering crowd.
-Some in the crowd reached out to embrace him as he passed.
+Some in the crowd reached out to embrace him as he walked by.

 About a half hour later, Lim gave his address in front of a church so full that some people who couldn’t find seats stood in the back.